adaptive-scale/dbchaos/README.md

 # DBChaos

 Stress-test your database with random, pre-defined queries or your audit log.

-**Usecases**
-- Validate slow and expensive queries that breaks your database.
+Validate slow and expensive queries that breaks your database.
-- Replay your audit log on the DB to reproduce errors and states.

 ### Installation